-At least one AAC student is chosen each year to participate in the Dr. Jonathan Reiss Undergraduate Art History Colloquium, a gathering of art history students and faculty from colleges and universities across the region.
+An AAC student may be selected to participate in the Dr. Jonathan Reiss Undergraduate Art History Colloquium, a gathering of art history students and faculty from colleges and universities across the region.

 The John E. and Mary Ann Roach Butkovich Scholarship